DP-3T/documents/implementation-profiles/profile.md

 ## Design 1

-The PRF used is HMAC-SHA256 as per RFC 6234 and RFC 2104 - and and where Skt_ is used as the 'key’ and the string  “Broadcast key"” (without trailing \0, i.e. exactly those 13 US-ASCII characters is the plaintext (i.e ASCII, not UTF8 with a 2 byte UTF8 bom prefix as in the apple/google proposals")
+The PRF used is HMAC-SHA256 as per RFC 6234 and RFC 2104 - and and where Skt_ is used as the 'key’ and the string  “Broadcast key"” (without trailing \0, i.e. exactly those 13 US-ASCII characters is the plaintext (i.e ASCII, not UTF8 with a 2 byte UTF8 bom prefix as in the apple/google proposals"):

+     const unsigned char plaintext[ 13 ] = {
+             0x42, 0x72, 0x6f, 0x61, 0x64, 0x63, 0x61,
+             0x73, 0x74, 0x20, 0x6b, 0x65, 0x79
+     };

+**Attention**: in some places in the documents/reference pager the string 'broadcast key' is used (first char lowercase).

+#### Example PRF

 For a seed of 32 0 bytes:

 	00000000000000000000000000000000

 the PRF is the HMAC of that seed taken as a key and the string as the plaintext  (with as per RFC 2014 definition of seed/plaintext).
 This results into: